zamanianlab/ZamanianLabDocs/docs/protocols/Microinjection/Ce_Microinjection/Ce_Microinjection.md

 5. Use a strand of eyebrow hair taped to a glass pipette to orient the worm and stick it to the agarose pad.

   _Note: As a beginner, stick a single animal on a pad.
 The trick is to stick the animals down in the same orientation so that each animal's vulva is pointed to the same side.
 You don't want the syncytial gonad to be on top or underneath the animal.
 When the animal is in the oil, the syncytial gonad is visible as two clear areas towards the anterior and posterior of the animal.
 To stick the animal right, wait until it is floating in the oil so that it's body flexures go sideways, not up and down, and pat the animal down on the agarose pad with your pick until it is stuck to the pad.
 Avoid storking or patting the animal on the head, which can kill it.
-Ideally, the animal will be fully immobilized except for ti's head, which will still be free and wiggling. the animals stick best when they first touch the pad.
+Ideally, the animal will be fully immobilized except for its head, which will still be free and wiggling. the animals stick best when they first touch the pad.
 If you fail to stick them on the first try, the pad will not stick to the same part of the animal again.
 Practice sticking down a whole set of animals in a line in the same orientation for assembly line injecting.
 Once the animals are in the oil, work reasonably fast to get the procedure over with before the animals dehydrate (roughly 10 min.)._

 ## Injection
 1. Raise the injection needle off of the stage to allow room to put the injection pad with worms on the floating stage.